Carrie003/Vicious-Delicious/README.md

 If you have a code sign in error, please go to the following link to troubleshoot this issue: http://ionicframework.com/docs/intro/deploying/

-If you have an android device, you can opt to install it easily with the apk provided https://www.dropbox.com/s/smw0klevt95uk4o/vicious-delicious-android-release-SIGNED.apk?dl=0 Last updated: 5/5/2017
+If you have an android device, you can opt to install with the convenient APK provided

+https://www.dropbox.com/s/smw0klevt95uk4o/vicious-delicious-android-release-SIGNED.apk?dl=0

+Last updated: 5/5/2017

 Otherwise if building the entire application from source code, you will need to have the following installed